Lefortov/react-two-way-querybuilder/README.md

         { operator: 'NOT IN', label: 'Not In' },
        ]
     ```
-  * combinators: array of combinators, the default one is:
+  * `combinators`: array of combinators, the default one is:
     ```
     [
         { combinator: 'AND', label: 'And' },